 Post-Completion OPT is available to F-1 students after their graduation.
 F-1 students can apply for post-completion no more than 90 days before their graduation date and up to 60 days after their graduation date.
 However, the requested start date must fall within the 60-day grace period.
 No more than 90-days of unemployment can be accumulated throughout the entire OPT period.

 F-1 students who majored in Science, Technology, Engineering and Mathematics fields and are currently working on post-completion OPT may be eligible for the STEM-extension.
 This extension gives the student an additional 17 months of employment authorization and F-1 status.
 A new work authorization request must be submitted to USCIS and a new EAD will be issued if USCIS approves the request.
 F-1 students on STEM-extension OPT can accumulate no more than 120 days of unemployment throughout the entire post-completion and STEM-extension authorization period.
-Students interested in the STEM-extension should contact the International Student Advisor to determine eligibility.
+Students interested in the STEM-extension should contact the Center for International Education to determine eligibility.

 F-1 students may request that their spouse and/or children accompany them to the U.S. as dependents.
 These dependents will hold F-2 status.
 For each dependent, the F-1 student must demonstrate that sufficient funds are available to pay for the expenses of the dependent.
 The total estimated expenses per dependent is $5600 (estimates based on one calendar year).
 F-2 dependents can study English on a part-time basis or attend the local public elementary and high schools but are ineligible for work authorization.
 To request an I-20 for a dependent, please complete the I-20/DS-2019 Request Form.